How to use funding

 Can the project’s funding be used to pay the PI’s salary?

-I have received an RCF grant of more than 1,000,000 euros.
+I have received a grant of more than €1,000,000 from the Research Council of Finland.
 Does it need to be audited?
 What if I am part of a consortium whose total grant exceeds 1,000,000 euros, but my share of the total is less than 1,000,000 euros?

 An audit must be carried out in both cases described above.
 Guidance for each funding scheme can be found in the funding terms and conditions sent with the funding decision.
-The site of research and the PI together submit to the Research Council an auditor’s report on the use of the research funds within the project.